-Baha’i representatives at the U.S. Baha’i Office of Public Affairs (OPA) in Washington, D.C. collaborate with a wide range of organizations and coalitions — including many interfaith and human rights groups, as well as branches of the U.S. government and various UN entities— to promote gender equality and the advancement of women.
-This critical work includes advocating for policies in the United States that support gender equality, combating violence against women, and engaging men and boys in these issues as equal partners and allies.
+Guided by the belief that the equality of women and men is not only a desirable social condition but a spiritual truth, the U.S. Baha’i Office of Public Affairs (OPA) has collaborated for over 30 years with a wide range of civil society organizations and U.S. government agencies to promote gender equality and the advancement of women.
+This critical work includes advocating for policies in the United States that support women’s full and equal participation in all spheres of human endeavor, eliminating violence against women and girls, and engaging men and boys in advancing justice as equal partners and allies.

-- The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW)
+including the Convention on the Elimination of All Forms of Discrimination Against Women

 (CEDAW), the Violence Against Women Act (VAWA), and the International Violence Against

 - Engaging men and boys in advancing gender equality

 - Ensuring full and equal participation of women and men in work, family and community life

 In all these areas, OPA collaborates with others in a spirit of learning to facilitate thoughtful dialogue and to contribute to the evolution of public opinion and policy.

 To learn more, please visit our Related Documents and Resources.